-We will be alert to the possibility that persons may seek to gain positions within our school so as to unduly influence our schools character and ethos.
-We are aware that such persons seek to limit the opportunities for our pupils thereby rendering them vulnerable to extremist views and radicalisation as a consequence.
+We will be alert to the possibility that persons may seek to gain positions within our school to unduly influence our schools' character and ethos.
+We are aware that such persons seek to limit the opportunities for our pupils thereby rendering them susceptible to extremist views and radicalisation as a consequence.